-Tardigotchi is a SWAMP colaboration with Tiago Rorke
+Tardigotchi is a SWAMP collaboration with Tiago Rorke

 This portable sphere playfully references the famous Tamagotchi toy from the 1990’s.
-What is interesting about this toy, is how it popularly encourages pet-owner behaviour through a device that is ostensibly more like a cell phone than a Chartreux.
+What is interesting about this toy is how it encourages pet-owner behavior through a device that is ostensibly more like a cell phone than a Chartreux.
 Does simple interaction engender emotional attachment?
 Can feelings of affection blossom from the ritual of assisting the persistence of a pattern?
 Does biological life make a difference?

 Listen to some other translations